 A very fun and hip neighborhood cafe/coffeeshop.
 Morning Glass has an impressive coffee, tea, and housemade soda menu (get the ginger soda).
 They also make great pastries in-house.
-They have a salad/sandwich menu, but better to stick to the drinks and pastries here.
-It’s peaceful on weekdays but can get crowded on the weekend.
+They have salads/sandwiches, but it's best to stick to the drinks and pastries here.
+It's peaceful on weekdays but can get crowded on the weekend.
 2955 E Manoa Rd, Honolulu, HI 96822

 "Poke Bombs" at Off The Hook Poke Market

-Waioli’s an iconic Manoa restaurant (previously owned by Salvation Army, and also part of the National Register of Historic Places on Oahu).
-They used to offer a beautiful afternoon tea service, but alas, no more.
-Not to fret, the new owners have done a great job streamlining the menu, focusing on breakfast, sandwiches and salads.
+Waioli's an iconic Manoa restaurant (previously owned by Salvation Army, and also part of the National Register of Historic Places on Oahu).
+They used to offer an afternoon tea service, but alas, no more.
+Not to fret, the new owners did a super job streamlining the menu, focusing on breakfast, sandwiches and pastries.
 They bake all breads and pastries in-house.
-It’s quiet, beautiful restaurants tucked away in Manoa Valley, and I often meet friends here for lunch.
+Order at the counter and seat yourself.
+They bring the food to your table.
+It's quiet, spacious, affordable, and beautiful...not much more you can ask for!
+I often meet friends here for lunch, Waioli is a real Manoa gem.
 2950 Manoa Rd, Honolulu, HI 96822

 The neighborhood sounds lovely.
 I think this post now needs a follow up about Salt Beef Watercress Soup!